picotski/GoCallAPI/README.md

 ### Create a Postgres Docker container
 Run the following command to create a container to host the database: `docker run -it -p 5432:5432 -e POSTGRES_PASSWORD=password -d postgres`

+### Run Go program
+In the command line run `go run .` and the api will be up and running.
+You will be able to access the API using thhe following URL: `localhost:8010`

 ## Routes
 ### Implemented
 - POST `/call`: Call other User